The 20 Best Drug Induced Dyskinesia Doctors Near Me in Chattanooga, TN

 Offers Telehealth

-Tareck Kadrie is a Neurologist in Hixson, Tennessee.
+Tareck Kadrie is a Neurologist practicing medicine in Chattanooga, Tennessee.
 Dr. Kadrie is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Obstructive Sleep Apnea, Narcolepsy, Essential Tremor, and Common Peroneal Nerve Dysfunction.
-Dr. Kadrie is currently accepting new patients.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Narcolepsy, Essential Tremor, and Common Peroneal Nerve Dysfunction.

 Showing 1-15 of 15